plucia-mitre/pickled-canary_sandbox/README.md

 Requirements:
 * An existing installation of Ghidra v11.1 or newer
-* JDK 17 or newer
+* JDK 17 or newer (Ghidra v11.2 or newer require a minimum of JDK 21)
 * Gradle 8.0 or newer

 #### Development with Eclipse

 1. Clone this repository.
-1. If you were previously developing outside of Eclipse, `rm -rf` the `build` directory.
+1. If you were previously developing outside of Eclipse, `rm -rf` the `build/` directory.
-1. Generate the Antlr derived source code by running: `gradle generateGrammarSource`.
+1. Generate the ANTLR derived source code by running: `gradle generateGrammarSource`.
 1. Open Eclipse (with [GhidraDev](https://github.com/NationalSecurityAgency/ghidra/blob/master/GhidraBuild/EclipsePlugins/GhidraDev/GhidraDevPlugin/README.md) already installed).
 1. In Eclipse, click `File` > `Open Projects from File System...`, chose the cloned copy of this repository, and click `Finish`.